besoeasy/telearia/README.md

   ghcr.io/besoeasy/telearia:main
 ```

-This command does the following:

-- `-e TELEGRAMBOT=your-telegram-bot-token`: Sets the environment variable `TELEGRAMBOT` with your Telegram bot token.

 ## Pairing with Cloudflare Tunnel

 To set up your own self-hosted cloud download manager controlled via Telegram, you can pair TeleAria with a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).

-For more detailed instructions and troubleshooting, visit our [GitHub repository](https://github.com/besoeasy/telearia).